-- The Extended Care room, school gym, and the Learning Lab will be converted into additional classrooms to be used for sub Stable Groups during the instructional day. - Classroom rugs, group tables, and extra furniture has been removed, and individual desks or tables installed with six-foot gaps between student stations as practicable.
+- The Extended Care room, school gym, and the Learning Lab will be converted into additional classrooms to be used for sub Stable Groups during the instructional day. - Classroom rugs, group tables, and extra furniture has been removed, and individual desks or tables installed with six-foot gaps between student stations as practicable. - Students have their own designated space (desk/table) with their own supplies, water bottle, cleaning materials, and hand sanitizer.

-- Students have their own designated space (desk/table) with their own supplies, water bottle, cleaning materials, and hand sanitizer. - Signage will be added to the campus for social distancing reminders. - Social distancing and best practices signage posted around campus and distributed to families - Public space (eg, number of seats) has been minimized in the office space
+- Signage will be added to the campus for social distancing reminders. - Social distancing and best practices signage posted around campus and distributed to families - Hooks were installed for student personal supplies - Sneeze guards will be added to student tables - Sneeze guards will be added to the office desks - Public space (eg, number of seats) has been minimized in the front office - Ecolab sanitation stations installed at all custodial utility sinks

-School Schedules and Routines
+School Schedules and Routines Morning Drop-Off

-Morning Drop-Off

-Drop-Off Hours: 7:50 AM - 8:50 AM

-Staffing: Teachers and Aides
+Drop-Off Hours: 7:30 AM - 8:00 AM Staffing: Teachers and Aides (NOTE: Insert Map/Visual or Description Here)